SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Appearance/BorderWidth/README.md

-#Resize
+# Border Width

-This sample demonstrates how to resize the node by using the Scale method.
+This sample demonstrates how to update the border width for a node.

 ## Prerequisites